 Prior to attending RRA, many of the students have had limited success on local and state assessments.
-From 2018-2021 school year, the students at RRA have seen great improvements on their STAAR testing results.
-RRA also has previously achieved a grade of B for the state accountability system (this was due to overall student growth).
+From 2018-2022 school year, the students at RRA have seen great improvements on their STAAR testing results.
+RRA also has recently achieved a grade of A (95) for the state accountability system.